shariq1989/cookbook/content/recipe/goat_yakhni.md

 #### What main ingredients do I need for this meal?

-* Bones: The purpose of eating yakhni is for the nutrients that come from bones, so as long as you have bones, it will be tasty.
-We prefer goat meat and bones because we re-purpose the goat meat to make a separate dish, called yakhni pulao.
+* Goat Bones: The purpose of eating yakhni is for the nutrients that come from bones, so as long as you have bones, it will be tasty.
+I prefer goat meat and bones because we re-purpose the goat meat to make a separate dish, called yakhni pulao.
 Essentially, we get two meals out of one.

 * Yakhni Masala: I make homemade yakhni masala with whole spices.
 I sometimes play with the blend, but this one is always tasty and includes: Black Cardamon Pods, Green Cardamon Pods, Cloves, Cumin Seeds, Coriander Seeds, Star Anise, Bay Leaves, and Salt.